Undermyspell/cp-voting-tool/README.md

 You can access a Grafana dashboard with RED (Rate Error Duration) Metrics on http://localhost:3050

 ### Traces (Grafana)
-You can also access Traces via Grafana on http://localhost:3050
+You can also access Grafana dashboard for Traces via Grafana on http://localhost:3050

 ### Logs (Grafana)
-You can view application Logs via Grafana on http://localhost:3050
+You can view application Grafana dashboard for Logs via Grafana on http://localhost:3050

 ### Teardown application